 Our ability to design original, never-before-seen systems, coupled with the fact that our systems are designed, manufactured, assembled, integrated and supported in the USA, is what sets Trenton Systems apart.
 “The ‘however’ is where we shine” is one of our longstanding adages.
 In other words, we often meet with customers who say, “Well, we really like your 5U rugged server and your 4U rugged workstation; however, we need them to be black and silver, have front monitors, and be able to regularly withstand mechanical shock.”

 You got it, boss.

 Photo: The interior of Trenton Technology, located in Utica, New York, and one of Trenton Systems' contract manufacturers

 Trenton Systems contracts with multiple USA manufacturers that supply us with boards, backplanes, chassis, CPU fans, memory, power supplies and other system components.
 Each of these components is manufactured stateside and ordered based on our designs, which are based on the wants and needs of our customers.

 For example, say a customer likes our ION Mini PC but needs to add custom input/output options or make some size modifications to the system’s chassis.
-We’d design the blueprint for this system in-house, place an order for the components needed to build the system, and have them delivered to our facility in Lawrenceville, Georgia, where they’re stored in our massive stock room for future assembly, integration and testing.
+We’d design the blueprint for this system in-house, place an order for the components needed to build the system, and have them delivered to our facility in Lawrenceville, Georgia, where they’re stored in our massive inventory section for future sub-assembly, assembly, and testing.

-Once Trenton Systems acquires the components necessary to build a system, it can begin the assembly and integration process.
+Once Trenton Systems acquires the components necessary to build a system, it can begin the sub-assembly and assembly processes.

-In the case of the TMS4711 we followed, the assembly process saw the integration of the CPU and RAM modules onto the system's TKL8255 processor board.
+In the case of the TMS4711 we followed, the sub-assembly process saw the installation of the CPU and RAM modules onto the system's TKL8255 processor board.
 The BPG8155 backplane was also assembled.

 The TMS4711's TKL8255 Processor Board & BPG8155 PCIe Backplane